shiqianliyanfeng/RiderDispatchSimulationSystem/README.md

-# Dispatch Simulation System — Usage Guide (English)
+# Dispatch Simulation System — Usage Guide

 ## Overview
 This repository implements an event-driven rider dispatch simulation platform designed for quick experimentation with dispatch strategies, rider behaviors, and delivery time-window constraints.
 It can be used to prototype scheduling logic (global VRPTW with OR-Tools and greedy fallbacks), measure KPIs, and analyze the impact of operational decisions.